buildpacks-community/kpack/docs/image.md

 ```

 #### Push Cosign Signature to a Different Location
-Cosign signatures can be pushed to a different registry from where the image is located.
+Cosign signatures can be pushed to a different registry from where the built OCI image is written to.
 To enable this, add the corresponding annotation to the cosign secret resource.
 ```
 metadata:
   name: ...